-The Guernsey Financial Services Commission will also waive certain other requirements which would otherwise apply to the incorporated cell:- in particular, the requirement to appoint an actuary to prepare an annual report; and the requirement that life insurers hold assets representing 90% of policyholder liabilities in trust in Guernsey.
+The Guernsey Financial Services Commission will also waive certain other requirements which would otherwise apply to the incorporated cell:- in particular, the requirement to appoint an actuary to prepare an annual report; the requirement to maintain minimum capital of £250,000; and the requirement to hold assets representing 90% of policyholder liabilities in trust in Guernsey.

-Further details about insurance regulation in Guernsey can be found $\underline{here}.$
+Further details about insurance regulation in Guernsey can be found here.